jeanwsr/mokit-doc-mdbook/src/chap4-1.md

-# 4.1 Syntax Rules of AutoMR
+# 4.1 Syntax Rules of `automr`
-Syntax rules of the input file of AutoMR is almost identical to those of Gaussian software.
-Therefore, it takes little time to become familiar with the usage of AutoMR.
+Syntax rules of the input file of `automr` is almost identical to those of Gaussian software.
+Therefore, it takes little time to become familiar with the usage of `automr`.
 A simple input (.gjf) example is shown below
 ```
 %mem=4GB
 %nprocshared=2